rajashekar/restuarant-reviews-3/README.md

 #  Restaurant Reviews Project
 This Project is done as part of Udacity Front end Web developer course.
-The purpose of the project is to understand the concepts of responsive website, accessibility and offline first using service worker and indexedDB API.
+The purpose of the project is to understand the concepts of responsive website, accessibility and offline first using service worker, indexedDB API and (background sync) on network available, make calls which are done on offline.

 ## Table of Contents